QuLore: An Adaptive Security Framework to Extend Quantum-Safe Communications to Real-World Networks: QuLore: a framework for quantum-safe key establishment

-This section presents an adaptive framework that extends quantum-safe protection to all nodes within a network.
+This section presents \textbf{QuLore\footnote{QuLore is inspired by \textit{eguzkilore}, a traditional Basque flower that is hung on house doors as a protective symbol.
+In Basque mythology, the \textit{eguzkilore} represents the light of the sun, guarding the house and keeping witches and evil spirits away from home.}}: an adaptive framework that extends quantum-safe protection to all nodes within a network.
 The framework employs dynamic security assignment, adapting the level of security to the specific characteristics and capabilities of each node.
 In this context, the centralized network and security management plays a crucial role, providing a comprehensive view of the network to enable efficient and robust security management.

 The framework seamlessly integrates QKD and PQC to enable quantum-safe E2E key delivery across heterogeneous network environments.
 In addition, it includes a secure and efficient key provisioning mechanism allowing nodes without direct access to QKD links to participate in quantum‑safe sessions via relay and hybridization strategies.
 As a result, communications maintain resistance to quantum adversaries even when only a subset of the network is QKD‑enabled.